 Secondly we look to avoid the typical boiler plate code associated with many command line libraries.

-statements to check that values for options fall in specified ranges or
+You shouldn’t need to write a ton of if statements to check that values for options fall in specified ranges or

 meet common application constraints.